 The barrel of the RC1 will be of the standard 16” carbine length, just long enough to avoid the red tape associated with a short-barreled rifle.
 This length also produces high enough muzzle velocity and bullet energy for practical medium-range use.
 The muzzle brake will be a short, single-chamber model to minimize the added weight and length.

 The RC1 will have a very short, fixed-length buttstock to shift its mass closer to the shooter’s body where it’s most easily supported.
 With the 33° grip angle that’s most common in modern carbines, this position would be uncomfortable for the wrist of the shooter’s dominant hand; so the RC1’s grip will instead be nearly vertical as in a PDW.
 This weapon will be as lightweight as practicable, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

 The RC1 will be equipped with two sighting systems:

 - A lightweight fixed-power riflescope, for 100- to 500-yard engagements

-- Offset iron sights, optimized for quick target acquisition within 100 yards
+- Simple offset iron sights for quick target acquisition within 100 yards

 Progress on this project is as follows.
 Initially, a few paper parts stand in for some of the major parts that I have not yet acquired.
-With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds, and a total length of about 32 inches.
+With a scope and a full magazine, I anticipate a total weight of about 6 lb 13 oz, and a total length of about 32 inches.